How to force CloudFlare WAF: mTLS

 What’s mTLS?

-mTLS or mutual TLS is a double check that the web server and browser do at the same time.
+mTLS or mutual TLS is a double check that web server and browser do at the same time.

 Classic way